hazebam/cv/index.md

 __Computing__

 - Using HPC resources to run glacial models reconstructing the recent history of some Peruvian glaciers.
 I coupled two python models, COSIPY and OGGM in order to get detailed snowpack modelling alongside an updated glacier area from OGGM.
-- Python - Dask, Numpy, CuPy, Xarray
+- Python - Dask, Numpy, CuPy, Xarray etc...
 - R - Knitr,Tidyverse,ggplot
-- Linux - OpenMPI,Bash,Zsh,Slurm
+- Linux - OpenMPI,Bash,Zsh, Using Slurm scheduling
+- Familiar with Javascript in the context of Sentinel Hub remote processing of Sentinel 2 sattelite data

 __Numerical Modelling__